 - Don’t avoid the bereaved for fear of saying the wrong thing.

 - Don’t disparage the deceased in any way.
 As one bereaved stated, “My husband was a good man.
-He just a bad way to die.”
+He just chose a bad way to die.”

 One of the most important things you can do for anyone experiencing a loss is to listen.
 The bereaved will need to tell their story over and over again to make sense of it.
-This is an experience that they may not get over, but in time, their feelings will stabilize.
+This is an experience that they may never get over, but in time, their feelings will stabilize.
 Stay the course; you’ll be glad you did.

 Robbie Miller Kaplan is an author who writes from a unique perspective as a mother who has lost two children.
 She has written How to Say It When You Don't Know What to Say, a guide to help readers communicate effectively when those they care about experience loss, available in ebooks for "Illness & Death," "Suicide," "Miscarriage," "Death of a Child," "Death of a Stillborn or Newborn Baby," "Pet Loss," "Caregiver Responsibilities," "Divorce" and "Job Loss."
 All titles are in Amazon's Kindle Store.